dwdas9/home/articles/Misc/Pyspark_And_Spark/PysparkIsNotFullSpark.md

 ## Introduction

-In this compact guide, we'll clear up the often-muddled area between PySpark and Apache Spark installations.
-You'll learn the distinct purposes of each and get a straightforward, to-the-point tutorial on setting up Apache Spark on a Windows system, tailoring our insights and language to fit the Indian tech context.
+In this compact guide, I'll try to clear up the often-muddled area between PySpark and Apache Spark installations.

 ## Standalone Python vs. Anaconda Python